 Couple of photos added.
 Still no sign of Foster.

 I'm at Village Links in Glen Ellyn, hanging with the DuPage Democrats.
 Bill Foster, who is leading in the 11th Congressional District, is supposed to make an appearance soon.
 I'll keep you posted.
 Meanwhile, CNN is projecting that Mitt Romney has won the Illinois Presidential Primary, which was really fast.
 What do you think?

 Back with a couple of photos in just a minute.

 Polls are now closed, everyone.
 Results should be coming in shortly.
 It remains to be seen what effect the incorrectly-sized ballots will have in Aurora and DuPage County.
-I've put all of our results pages into one handy place for you.
+I've put all of our results pages into for you.
 Check back often, we'll be updating it as new totals come in.

 So this is apparently happening in DuPage County and in the city of Aurora.
 Shouldn't affect Montgomery voters - as I understand it, Kane and Kendall counties are fine.
 But it may affect how quickly results can be tabulated for state and federal elections, such as the 11th Congressional District.
 More when we know it!